kogu-io/kogu/mongodb.md

 # Running Kogu with MongoDB storage backend

+By default Kogu uses custom database to store the experiment results.
+Depending on your usage this format may not fit to your needs.

 It is possible to use [MongoDB](https://www.mongodb.com/) as an alternative storage backend for your experiment data.
 MongoDB backend is used to store both experiment metadata and also attachments uploaded to Kogu server.

 In order to do that define ```KOGU_DB``` environment variable for ```kogu-server``` with [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) as a value.